 Call our office today for a comprehensive and confidential case assessment regarding your domestic violence case, the false allegations being leveled against you, and to discuss a potential plan of action.

-How Can I Defend Against False Accusations of Domestic Violence in Morris County?
+How Can I Defend Against False Accusations of Domestic Violence?

 For those who have been falsely accused of domestic violence, there are many tactics our Morris County domestic violence defense attorneys might employ.
 These may include but are not limited to: